Successive common envelope events from multiple planets: Conclusions

-The notion that the envelope of the primary would expand significantly during a CE interaction with a planet is supported by findings of \citet{Staff+16b}, who simulated CE interactions between a $10\MJ$ planet and a $3.5\Msun$ RGB star or $3.05\Msun$ AGB star, and found that the envelope expands by $\sim40\%$ or $\sim20\%$, respectively.
-Higher resolution simulations that can follow the inspiral down to smaller separations, and thus greater release of orbital energy, would be very interesting.
+Our results are broadly consistent with \citet{Siess+Livio99a,Siess+Livio99b}, who compute detailed spherically symmetric models involving a $3\Msun$ AGB star or $\sim1\Msun$ RGB star undergoing accretion of planetary or brown dwarf material deep inside the envelope.
+A roughly two-fold radial expansion of the star over $\sim100\yr$ is fairly typical for their models, and in some cases accretion increases nuclear burning, resulting in a roughly four-fold expansion over $\sim10\yr$.
+That the primary's envelope would expand significantly during a CE interaction with a planet is further supported by \citet{Staff+16b}, who simulated CE interactions between a $10\MJ$ planet and a $3.5\Msun$ RGB star or $3.05\Msun$ AGB star, finding that the envelope expands by $\sim40\%$ or $\sim20\%$, respectively.
+Higher resolution simulations that can follow the inspiral down to smaller separations, and further release of orbital energy, would be desirable.